Updated: Feb 21, 2022

 Brooches from St Ninians hoard, showing the fine craftsmanship that was prevalent.

 And so to conclude...were the Picts naked blue savages?
 Certainly not I think.
 History is so much more fascinating than this fantasy.
 The evidence we have when collated, points to ingenious craft and artistic endeavours to produce high quality practical garments and jewellery, with very ostentatious styles and colours in the upper classes.
-If tattooing was used, it was more likely red/ black in colour and not blue.
+If tattooing was used, it was more likely red/ black in colour and not a vibrant blue.
 The same could be said for the rest of Europe, and so it is refreshing to elevate the Picts above their barbarian stereotype and showcase that they were every bit as cultured as the rest of the world, and clearly a culture worth trading with (and going to war with when they wouldn’t trade nicely).
 A special thanks to Caroline Nicolay for contributing her knowledge of pigments, and to my apprentice Jordan O'connor for some of the artwork featured as an interpretation to what we think they could have dressed like.
 I hope you have enjoyed reading this, whether just to learn some more about the Picts, are researching iron age or early medieval european clothing, or as a way to make your own Pictish clothing for living history.
 Please feel free to contact us if you have any interesting facts to add, or even to debate what we have written.
 Thank you!
 Hamish